preignition/program-user-guide/training-course/README.md

 ## Structure of the Course

-The course follows the natural process of building, testing, sharing and analying a survey and is divided into 5 sessions:
+The course follows the natural process of building, testing, sharing and analysing a survey and is divided into 5 sessions:

 1. Creating a new survey.
 2. Adding accessibility options to a Form